jkkummerfeld/slate/README.md

                         Prefix for logging files (otherwise none) -hh, --hide-help      Do not show help on startup.
   -r, --readonly        Do not allow changes or save annotations.
-  -o, --overwrite       If they exist already, read abd overwrite output
+  -o, --overwrite       If they exist already, read and overwrite output
                         files.
   -ps, --prevent-self-links
                         Prevent an item from being linked to itself.